The World’s Most Beautiful Ecological Disaster

 You may call it a destination on your next adventure vacation.

-The Worlds Most Beautiful Ecological Disaster
+lightgrey The Worlds Most Beautiful Ecological Disaster

-This “it” is nearby the village of Darwaza (also spelled Derweze) in the middle of Turkmenistan’s Kara-Kum Desert.
-In 1971, when Turkmenistan was a republic of the Soviet Union, the state energy company was drilling near Darwaza when they accidentally bored into an underground cavern filled with natural gas.
-The drilling, combined with the sudden release of the pressure the natural gas was exerting on the cavern walls, caused the ground beneath the cavern to collapse.
+In 1971, when Turkmenistan was a republic of the Soviet Union, the state energy company was drilling in the desert near Darwaza.
+That’s when they accidentally bored into an underground cavern filled with natural gas!
+The drilling, combined with the sudden release of the pressure that the gas was exerting on the walls, caused the cavern ceiling to crumble.

 Those working at the drill site were surprised (to say the least) to have suddenly collapsed the ground beneath them.
 Spot Cool Stuff, having no geologists on staff, is not in a position to judge whether the geologists at Darwaza in 1971 should have known the cavern was there.
 But what they did after the collapse seems to us to be . . . what’s the phrase? . . . incredibly stupid.
 The geologists decided to clear the cavern of the natural gas by setting it on fire.